miroi/bagel_manual/source/miscellaneous/moprint.rst

 Sample input: Print relaxed density
 -----------------------------------

-Write relaxed density from the XMS-CASPT2 force calculation:
+Write relaxed density to the file ``density_0.cub`` from the XMS-CASPT2 force calculation:

 .. code-block:: javascript